JoshuaGrams/philtre2d/doc/objects/Body.md

 Bodies _must_ be descendants of a World object in the scene tree.
 On init they will search up the tree for the closest World object and create their physics body within that World's Box2D physics world (or report an error if no World is found).

-> It seems pretty inefficient to search up the tree for a World every single time a Body is initialized, but it means you never have to manage references to physics worlds at all, which is great.

 The actual Box2d 'body' is not created until `init`.
 After it has init, you can access the body through `self.body`.

 ```lua